srimathy-kumar/intern-project3/README.md

 Running the project using the following commands:

-1. By clicking "java application" from "Run As" for SpringBoot to start the project

-2. By typing "npm run dev" for nextJs in Front-End
+1. By typing "npm run dev" or "npm start" for nodejs in Front-End

 ### Break down into end to end tests
 End-to-end tests are designed to test the complete flow of the application from the user's perspective so it's important to think about the different user actions and interactions that need to be tested.

-1. User authentication: Test the user authentication flow, including logging in with valid and invalid credentials, session management, and logout functionality using the NextAuth(facebook).
+1. User authentication: Test the user authentication flow, including logging in with valid and invalid credentials, session management, and logout functionality using the NextAuth(Google authentication).

 2. User profile: Test the user profile functionality, including editing user information, uploading pictures, and viewing other users' profiles.